TheoWinterhalter/template-coq/README.md

 MetaCoq with Rewrite Rules
 =======

-Supplemnetary material for POPL submission:
+Supplementary material for POPL submission:
 The Taming of the Rew: A Type Theory with Computational Assumptions.
 -----------